 Wheat berries are typically not soaked before storage so if you have wheat berries that have not been altered in any way, then it should be fine to keep those.

-It’s worth noting that yeast in and of itself is not chametz.
+It’s worth noting that yeast in and of itself is not leavened.
 One of the 6 above-mentioned grains must come into contact with liquid and yeast or have been exposed to liquid and sat out for at least 18 minutes in order to begin attracting yeast from the environment.

 But if you’re thinking it’s ok to keep the little active dry yeast packets, not so fast!